 Stop-loss order meaning

 Stop-loss orders enable traders to automatically put up their shares for sale if they fall below a certain price.
 They can help prevent losses when stock markets begin to decline quickly, and also take the emotion out of trading.

 Let’s say Bob has bought shares in Amazon for $1,900.
 He is worried that prices could start to head downwards soon.
 He can set a stop-loss order that would trigger the sale of his shares as soon as their value dips below $1,850.
 Although it is not guaranteed that he would receive this price from a buyer, his shares will be sold at the next available price on the market.

 Now, let’s imagine that Bob hadn’t set that stop-loss order, and shares in Amazon dipped to $1,600 before he sold them.
 This would represent a loss of $250 a share.

 That said, these tools aren’t perfect.
-If Amazon was to publish disappointing financial results once the markets have closed, and shares were trading at $1,750 the next day, Bob would have lost an extra $100 a share more than he was prepared to.
+If Amazon were to publish disappointing financial results once the markets have closed, and shares were trading at $1,750 the next day, Bob would have lost an extra $100 a share more than he was prepared.

 In addition, stop-loss orders don’t take into account when prices go up.
 If Amazon prices were to temporarily soar to $2,500, before returning to $1,850, Bob wouldn’t have realized any of this profit.